 Monday, May 6th – Thursday, May 9th: A four-day birding trip to Point Pelee National Park, Rondeau Provincial Park and Hillman Marsh Conservation Area.
 There is no experience quite like taking in spring migration at Point Pelee National Park.
 Overall, the birding is off-the-charts good; in fact, it is Birding Nirvana.
 As a guide, I assure you that you will get my very best in patience, information sharing, bird spotting, ID by sight and sound, and logistical coverage such as organizing carpooling and meals, as well as taking care of eBird lists.
 In 2018, the Eastern Ontario Birding group enjoyed superb birding, and in the end, between the three tour groups, we tallied a total of 210 species of birds.
 Warblers, tanagers, flycatchers, vireos, grosbeaks, wrens, thrushes, sparrows, terns and shorebirds are just some of the bird groups you’ll get to enjoy (and learn more about) during this tour.
-For more information with regards to last year’s tours, including eBird checklists and testimonials, please see EOB’s Point Pelee hub, here.
+For more information with regards to last year’s trips, including eBird checklists and testimonials, please see EOB’s Point Pelee hub, here.

 Daily schedule: Each day, we will catch the first tram in the morning.
 This tram leaves the VC at 6:00 AM, but fills up beforehand.
 Each year, we generally arrive at the tram pick-up area, ready to birdwatch for the morning, at 5:45 AM.
 We will bird from 6 AM to approximately noon, with a coffee and snack break of fifteen minutes typically scheduled around 9-9:30 AM.
-After lunch, birders will have the option of returning back to their hotels or continuing on to bird for several more hours, where we will follow up on the morning’s sightings and even targeting rarities.
+After lunch, birders will have the option of returning to their hotels or continuing to bird for several more hours, where we will follow up on the morning’s sightings and even targeting rarities.
 Between 2:30-3:00 PM each day, I will wrap up the day’s tour.
 Each evening, I will schedule a sit-down dinner for the group.
 Dinner will be scheduled for 5:30 PM, giving us time to bird Hillman Marsh or Wheatley Harbour afterwards.

 Duration: Each day, we will bird from 6 AM to noon.
-A 20-minute snack break will be scheduled in the morning (approximately 9:00 AM) along with a 60-minute lunch break at approximately noon.
+A 20-minute snack break will be scheduled in the morning (approximately 9:00 AM) along with a 60-minute lunch break around noon.
 If birding is productive, I will open the invitation for birders to join me for several more hours of birding Point Pelee, wrapping up the tour day by 3:00 PM.
 After dinner, we may visit Hillman Marsh for shorebirding.
 These additional outings typically last approximately 90 minutes.
 At a minimum, birders should expect to bird 7.5 hours each day.

 Outing notes: Here are some ideas of what to pack and what to wear during this field outing.
 A field lunch, some snacks, plenty of water, electrolyte or Gatorade mix, sturdy footwear, insect repellent, insect jacket or head net, lens cloth, lip balm, sunscreen and favoured field guides.
 Lunches and snacks may be left in our vehicles, which will be conveniently parked only a short distance away from the Visitor Centre, in the VC parking lot.
 For more information about EOBs approach to birding at Point Pelee, please read the following linked page: Birding at Point Pelee National Park